mattgallagher92/seven-languages-in-seven-days/io/thoughts-on-io.md

 - The REPL also leaves a bit to be desired, the arrow keys don't do what I want (move cursor in line or cycle through previous commands)
 - Pretty frustrating trying to do stuff like work out how to read a line from stdin!

+## Day three

+- A custom function for interpreting text between curly brackets is somewhat neat, but doesn't really strike me as grounbreaking compared to other languages.
+It wouldn't be very hard to write a custom function that does the same thing using FParsec.
+- That said, being able to evaluate text as code is interesting.
+I guess it requires an interpreted language?
+At the very least, it'd be harder in a compiled language because the code to be evaluated would first have to be compiled.
+- Overriding forward is a cool trick but doesn't seem worth the cost.
+I made a small typo while writing the code and it was hard to debug because the unrecognized message was handled by forward!
+- Explicitly yielding control within coroutines seems like a good approach for making control flow obvious.
+I wonder if this is how the async keyword is implemented in C#, F# and JavaScript.
+- The lightweight syntax for making any object into an actor is pretty nice.
+However, it doesn't feel like there's much boilerplate in F# (using mailbox processors), for example.
+There's a bit more for frameworks like Akka, but it's not a lot and they provide more guarantees too.
+- Futures seem cool; somewhat analagous to F# tasks.
+Deadlock detection sounds useful, but is maybe trumped by F#'s default guarantees of lack of cycles.
+I would have liked to have played with them a bit more, but `URL` isn't supported in the version of Io that I'm using.